 There’s a lot that goes into making a kayak stable, including your experience as a paddler.
-But if stability is a concern, the Lifetime Tamarack Angler is a safe bet thanks to its stable flat bottom and stability chine rails.
+But if stability is a concern, the Lifetime Tamarack Angler is a safe bet thanks to its stable flat bottom and stable chine rails.

 Inflatable fishing kayaks tend to be a whole other ballpark, which is why there aren’t many on this list.
 But luckily you can read our entire round up of 10 best inflatable fishing kayaks for all of your adventures!

 There are a few main things to remember when it comes to caring for your kayak.

 The first is that the sun is the enemy.
 It’s best to get a kayak that has some degree of UV protection, and if it doesn’t, you can always buy a spray to coat the boat with.

 That being said, when it comes to caring for your kayak, it’s of the utmost importance that you store it away from the sun’s harmful rays and somewhere cool and dry to keep it in the best condition.

 Another best practice when it comes to caring for your kayak is to rinse it down after use.
 This is especially true if you’ve been paddling in salt water as this can really damage the boat if left on for an extended period of time.